q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 - Create an API token
 - Use an API token

-To write to InfluxDB, your application or device must authenticate and have the required permissions.
+To use the InfluxDB API, your application or device must authenticate and have the required permissions.
 An InfluxDB **authorization** associates a unique **token** string with a set of **permissions** to InfluxDB **resources**.
 Permissions allow the token bearer, i.e. your application, to read and write resources in your **organization**.

 #### Example: InfluxDB authorization